 The UA/NASA Space Grant Program and nominating departments provide six graduate fellowships per year to exceptional graduate students interested in promoting the understanding of space-related research to the public and who are studying in space sciences/engineering, public policy, earth sciences, science education, and global change-related fields.
 The fellowship, co-sponsored by UA/NASA Space Grant and the applicant's nominating Department, includes a stipend of $16,000 for one or two years, both in- and out-of-state fee/tuition waivers, student health insurance, and $750/year for travel to professional meetings.
-Though award totals vary based on individual circumstances (whether the student requires/utilizes the out-of-state tuition waiver, numbers of enrolled class units, etc.), 2013 fellowships range in value from $29,000-$45,146.
+Though award totals vary based on individual circumstances, the range of values of awards made for the 2014-15 academic year is $29,868-$46,850 (depending on residency).

 Space Grant fellows are required to complete an educational outreach project as part of their fellowship.

-A candidate must be a graduate student at The University of Arizona studying in a space science/engineering-related discipline (that is, helping address NASA’s mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
+A candidate must be a graduate student at The University of Arizona studying in a NASA STEM-related discipline (that is, helping address NASA's mission, which includes, for example, Earth Sciences and Science Education) and be a citizen of the United States.
 In addition, applicants must meet UA Graduate College fellowship requirements to be considered for an award.

 Contact Susan A. Brew ().